Blazam-App/docs.blazam.org/docsource/admin/notifications.md

 # Notifications
 Blazam offers a flexible notification system for both in-app and email notifications.

-#### Limitations
+!!! note "Limitations"

 	It's important to point out that Blazam can only notify on changes made from within Blazam itself.
 It does not actively monitor Active Directory and track changes.

 ## Requirements
 In order for email notifications to go out, email must be enabled in `Configure -> Settings`.